 Emperor Franz Joseph has many claims to fame, not least the establishment of the Austro-Hungarian empire.
 But he seems to have been a bit of a famous eater, judging by the number of traditional dishes associated with him.
 Like Tafelspitz.

-- Boiled beef, typically eaten with apple sauce and horseradish
+- Typically eaten with apple sauce & horseradish

 - See also: